InnovAnon-Inc/InnovAnon-Inc.github.io/_pages/life.md

-Few people reach this level of attainment, and the ones who do are often not long for this world, so as to avoid relapsing into a lower level of Ascension.
+Few people reach this level of attainment, and the ones who do are often not long for this world, so as to avoid relapsing into a lower level of Ascension: perhaps this baptism should be by fire.

 ## Death
 In the moments preceding the time of death,